VI. Crossing Bulgaria from west to east. Routes:

 It is also a longer the route along Danube Plain.

-From Sofia to Pleven to Shumen to Varna;
+From Sofia to Pleven to Shumen to Varna

 Of course, other routes are possible as well.
 For example, if bicyclists entering Bulgaria via border checkpoint Bregovo, or border checkpoint Vrashka